dell/omnia/docs/source/InstallationGuides/deletenode.rst

 * To specify only Slurm or Kubernetes nodes while running the playbook, use the tags ``slurm_node`` or ``kube_node``.
 That is:
 * To remove only slurm nodes, use ``ansible-playbook remove_node_configuration.yml -i inventory --tags slurm_node``.
 * To remove only kubernetes nodes, use ``ansible-playbook remove_node_configuration.yml -i inventory --tags kube_node``.
-* Passed inventory files should exclusively contain either service tags or admin IPs.
-Do not provide a mix of both in a single inventory file.
 * To skip confirmation while running the playbook, use ``ansible-playbook remove_node_configuration.yml -i inventory --extra-vars skip_confirmation=yes`` or ``ansible-playbook remove_node_configuration.yml -i inventory -e  skip_confirmation=yes``.